 This often requires a lot of trial and error.
-By tinkering with ad placement, spend, publication schedule and target audience, and by monitoring your reports, you will make the most effective decisions in both the short- and long-term.
+By tinkering with ad placement, spend, publication schedule, and target audience.
+By monitoring your reports, you will make the most effective decisions in both the short- and long-term.

 It is worth having some certain goals – reach, spend, clicks, website visits – even if they are very rough objectives.
 You can redefine these over time, so don’t worry if they are wildly off at the outset.